 The Company is subject to reporting and other obligations under applicable Canadian securities laws and rules of any stock exchange on which the Subordinate Voting Shares are listed, including National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings.
 These reporting and other obligations will place significant demands on the Company's management, administrative, operational and accounting resources.
-In order to meet such requirements, the Company has appointed Fairfax pursuant to a management services agreement to, among other things, establish systems, implement financial and management controls, reporting systems and procedures and hire qualified accounting and finance staff.
-However, if the Company or Fairfax is unable to accomplish any such necessary objectives in a timely and effective manner, the Company's ability to comply with its financial reporting obligations and other rules applicable to reporting issuers could be impaired.
+In order to support the Company's management in meeting such requirements, the Company has entered into a management services agreement with Fairfax, wherein Fairfax has agreed to provide certain administrative services in accordance with the terms of the agreement.
+However, if the Company is unable to accomplish any such objectives in a timely and effective manner, the Company's ability to comply with its financial reporting obligations and other rules applicable to reporting issuers could be impaired.
 Moreover, any failure to maintain effective internal controls could cause the Company to fail to satisfy its reporting obligations or result in material misstatements in its financial statements.
 If the Company cannot provide reliable financial reports or prevent fraud, its reputation and operating results could be materially adversely effected which could also cause investors to lose confidence in the Company's reported financial information, which could result in a reduction in the trading price of the Subordinate Voting Shares.